Meacham Creek Floodplain Restoration and In-stream Enhancement

 Tetra Tech supported the CTUIR’s Umatilla River Vision of “an ecologically functional and healthy river system that supports the continued natural production of First Foods and their utilization by the CTUIR community.”
 This work was done through partnership with the CTUIR and USFS, and cooperation with the UPRR.

-The Meacham Creek project received the Rise to the Future award from the U.S. Department of Agriculture Forest Service (USFS) for Collaborative/Integrated Aquatic Stewardship.
+- Received the Rise to the Future award from the U.S. Department of Agriculture Forest Service (USFS) for Collaborative/Integrated Aquatic Stewardship